-Copablepharon viridisparsa is a distinctive streaky gray-green moth with relatively long and pointed forewings.
-It is medium size (FW length 17 - 21 mm).
+Copablepharon viridisparsa is a distinctive, streaky gray-green moth with relatively long and pointed forewings.
+It is medium-sized (FW length 17 - 21 mm).
 The green color is produced by intermixed gray and yellow scales, not green pigment.
-The forewing margins are paler whitish to light yellow depending on the population, and the wings are longitudinally streaked with yellow from base to the terminal area through the cell and fold region.
+The forewing margins are paler whitish to light yellow depending on the population, and the forewings are longitudinally streaked with yellow from base to the terminal area through the cell and fold region.
 The antemedial and postmedial lines are marked by a few black dots on the veins.
 The hindwings are light gray, with dark populations entirely gray and desert populations lighter whitish gray near the base with visible dark discal spot and veins.
 The fringe and median margin are white.
 The head and thorax are greenish like the forewings while the abdomen is pale gray.
 The male antenna is bead-like.

 This species can be told by all other North American moths by its gray-green color and streaky pattern.